 This is one of those recipes that is great for using up bits and pieces in the fridge, like that little bit of cooked rice or quinoa you had for supper last night, and those ends of veggies in the salad drawer.

-I add the kick of chilli to my stuffed aubergine dish.
+I like to add the kick of chilli to my stuffed aubergine dish.
 Just this touch of heat elevates the dish from an everyday veggie plate.
-Add in the creaminess of the feta and you have total heaven on a plate.
+Add in the creaminess of the feta and this stuffed baked aubergine recipe is total heaven on a plate.

 How to make stuffed eggplant